 1. Figure out which colleges use the Common App or Coalition (and which don’t).

-The Common App is a general application that a whole bunch of schools accept.
+The Common App (which UIUC accepts) and Coalition are general applications that a whole bunch of schools accept.
 This means you can fill out one online application instead of completing a separate one for each school.